Digital-Identity-Labs/shibwright/README.md

 single sign on (SSO) web application widely deployed in academic organisations.
 It's used by millions of staff and students around the world.

-Shibwright is a lazy and inefficient alternative way to install or update the Shibboleth IdP software.
+Shibwright is a lazy and inefficient alternative way to install or update a Shibboleth IdP configuration.
 It is maintained by [Digital Identity Ltd.](http://digitalidentity.ltd.uk/).
 We're not sure how useful it actually is.
 Shibwright uses a Docker container to run the Shibboleth IdP installer on the local directory.
-It does not actually run the IdP software itself - you will need a Java web container such as Tomcat or Jetty, either installed locally or in a Docker container.
+Shibwright does not actually run the IdP software itself - you will need a Java web container such as Tomcat or Jetty, either installed locally or in a
+Docker container such as [Ishigaki](https://github.com/Digital-Identity-Labs/ishigaki/)

 ## Why use this?